-- 1 day for perimeter, ownership and status interviews - 1 day to ground truth 1 day for map creation •
+- 1 day for perimeter, ownership and status interviews

+- 1 day to ground truth

+- 1 day for map creation

-Dates protocols and a second s tion between and and seat.
-They had in the jurisdiction of various agencies, from technical agencies such as forestry and fisheries departments, to various levels of governments from village, municipal, district, provincial or national levels.
+With regards to land use and ownership, mangroves are placed in a precarious position between land and sea.
+They fall in the jurisdiction of various agencies, from technical agencies such as forestry and fisheries departments, to various levels of governments from village, municipal, district, provincial or national levels.
 To add to the confusion, some mangroves are individually owned, by numerous small-holders or conglomerated into the hands of one or very few wealthy landowners.

-Lack of clear policy on mangrove jurisdiction in no small part has resulted in largescale degradation.
+Lack of clear policy on mangrove jurisdiction in no small part has resulted in large-scale degradation.
 It also makes it extremely important to resolve land ownership and use issues, to the extent possible, before attempting rehabilitation.
 As this manual has a pro-community bent, we strongly encourage a mangrove rehabilitation practitioner to consider how to promote improved access to, and control over, mangrove resources by first hand natural resource users (fishers, farmers, community foresters, women, marginalized individuals, the poor) as a major priority.